anaganisk/fxfloorboard-code/packager/readme.txt

 =======

-GT-10FxFloorBoard version 20090919: 19 September 2009
+GT-10FxFloorBoard version 20090930: 30 September 2009
 *****************************************************
-PLEASE FEEL FREE TO DONATE, YOU MAY FREELY USE THIS SOFTWARE, JUST KEEP IN MIND THE 6000 HOURS SPENT OVER 3 YEARS GETTING IT HERE, I WOULD LOVE A BEER!!!. :-) but then patches created by you for sharing with all would be nice too. you can email patches and custom system settings saved files to the above address.
+PLEASE FEEL FREE TO DONATE, YOU MAY FREELY USE THIS SOFTWARE, JUST KEEP IN MIND THE 7000 HOURS SPENT OVER 4 YEARS GETTING IT HERE, I WOULD LOVE A BEER!!!. :-) but then patches created by you for sharing with all would be nice too. you can email patches and custom system settings saved files to the above address.
 ***********************************************************************************
+ ********* LATEST FEATURES ADDED**************************************************** *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
- ********* LATEST FEATURES ADDED**************************************************** The editor now supports using Boss Librarian *.gxg files.
+ The editor now supports using Boss Librarian *.gxg files.
  ClipBoard buttons have been added to the main page selectin bar (below) and can copy up to 5 opened patches for quick comparison.
-  The ditpages have 5 patch pertial paste buttons added, where the page only part is copyed from the associated clipBoard and replaces the current settings for that one effect only.
+  The editpages have 5 patch pertial paste buttons added, where the single effect part only part is copyed from the associated clipBoard and replaces the current settings for that one effect only.

 ********** USEFUL INFORMATION *************

-NEW FEATURES FOR THIS RELEASE..
-Multipatch file loading support and support to load/save BOSS Librarian files.

-5 way clipboard added, just select copy on any Temp button to copy the current patch settings, and press the paste button to recall the copied patch data.

-There are features for editing/loading/saving the system & global data

 ********* FIRST USE CONNECTION HINTS **************